 To help it improve its global network infrastructure and prepare for future growth, Elekta relies on VMware NSX SD-WAN to connect its 28 global locations and advance its push into the cloud.

 “As an innovation leader in radiation oncology, Elekta always strives to provide the most secure IT solutions and to be on the forefront of new technology,” says Martin Kerkhoven, vice president, Information Technology at Elekta.
-“The ability to quickly and securely integrate and build out various cloud services positions us for future growth and optimised deployments of applications and cloud services.”
+“The ability to quickly and securely integrate and build out various cloud services positions us for future growth and optimized deployments of applications and cloud services.”

-Tell us what innovations your organisation is pursuing with the help of a digital foundation built on VMware.
+Tell us what innovations your organization is pursuing with the help of a digital foundation built on VMware.
 We would love to share your story.
 Or learn more about how to build a foundation for your innovative digital business. ▪